Calinou/textools-blender/README.md

 #### Single
 With multiple objects selected enable this when you want all items to be baked into a single texture as opposed to multiple.
+It uses the name or ID from the first item in the bake set list.
 This is great for multi part objects or exploded bake setups.

 #### Lock Selection